apache/spark/docs/structured-streaming-programming-guide.md

     <td>Append</td>
     <td>
         <code>path</code>: path to the output directory, must be specified.<br/>
-        <code>outputRetentionMs</code>: time to live (TTL) for output files.
+        <code>retention</code>: time to live (TTL) for output files.
 Output files which batches were
         committed older than TTL will be eventually excluded in metadata log.
 This means reader queries which read the sink's output directory may not process them.
+You can provide the value as string format of the time. (like "12h", "7d", etc.)
         By default it's disabled.
         <br/><br/>
         For file-format-specific options, see the related methods in DataFrameWriter (<a href="api/scala/org/apache/spark/sql/DataFrameWriter.html">Scala</a>/<a href="api/java/org/apache/spark/sql/DataFrameWriter.html">Java</a>/<a href="api/python/pyspark.sql.html#pyspark.sql.DataFrameWriter">Python</a>/<a